MarinnaPereira/javascript-project/README.md

 4. Choose the game mode (easy or hard) by entering "1" or "2" based on your preference.

-5. In easy mode, there is no limit to the number of attempts.
+5. In easy mode, the limit for attempts to guess the secret number is set at 20.
 In hard mode, you have a maximum of 10 attempts to guess the secret number.

 6. Enter a 4-digit number as your guess.
 The game will provide feedback on the number of bulls and cows in your guess.